nobleburgundy/canopy/README.md

 ## Usage

 Open the filter controls by clicking the gear icon above the table.
 There, you can filter by full name, role, or state.
 You can also search the table from the search input.
-To clear the search and filters, click the "Clear filters" link.
+To clear the search and filters, click the **Clear filters** link.

 ## Credits

-[React](https://reactjs.org/), [React Testing Library](https://testing-library.com/) and their documentation were used extensively for this project.
+[React](https://reactjs.org/), [React Testing Library](https://testing-library.com/), and [react-bootstrap-table-2](https://react-bootstrap-table.github.io/react-bootstrap-table2/) libraries and their documentation were used extensively for this project.

 ## License